Azure/azure-osconfig/docs/modules.md

 Simple MIM object (containing a single MIM setting) | Simple PnP property | Each simple MIM object can be translated to a simple [PnP property](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#property) with the same name.
 For example Tpm.TpmVersion in [Tpm MIM](../src/modules/mim/tpm.json) and [Tpm PnP interface](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/osconfig/tpm-1.json).
 Desired MIM object | Writeable (also called read-write) PnP property | Each desired MIM object can be translated to a writeable (read-write) [PnP property](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#property).
 Reported MIM object | Read-only PnP property | Each desired MIM object can be translated to a read-only [PnP property](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#property).
 MIM setting | PnP property value | Each MIM setting can be translated to a PnP property value with the same name and value type.
+MIM enum | DTDL enum | MIM enums of integers (for MIM Settings) can be translated to [DTDL enums](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#enum) of the same type.
+MIM array | DTDL array | MIM arrays of strings and integers (for MIM Settings) or objects (for MIM Objects) can be translated to [DTDL arrays](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#array) of the same types.
+MIM map | DTDL map | MIM maps of string and integers (for MIM Settings) can be translated to [DTDL maps](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#map) of the same types.

 # 14.3.
 Editing the public OSConfig DTDL Model